Ty-Ap/dnd-companion-app/README.md

 ## Acknowledgements

 - The D&D Companion App utilizes the [ChatGPT](https://openai.com) API for generating interactive conversations with AI.
-- The spell data and monster information used in the app are sourced from official D&D publications and community-driven open resources.
+- The spell data and monster information used in the app are sourced from official D&D publications and community-driven open resources including [dnd5eAPI](https://www.dnd5eapi.co/)

 ## Contact

-If you have any questions, suggestions, or feedback related to the D&D Companion App, you can reach out to the project maintainer at tyjamesramblings@gmail.com.
+If you have any questions, suggestions, or feedback related to the D&D Companion App, you can reach out to the project maintainer at [tyjamesramblings@gmail.com](tyjamesramblings@gmail.com).

 Happy adventuring!